-Recreational water illnesses (RWIs) are illnesses that are spread by swallowing or having contact with contaminated water from swimming pools, hot tubs, lakes, oceans, or rivers.
-RWIs cause a wide variety of symptoms, but the most commonly reported is diarrhea.
-Diarrheal RWIs can be caused by germs such as Cryptosporidium, Giardia, norovirus, Shigella, and E. coli O157:H7.
+Recreational water illnesses (RWIs) are illnesses spread by swallowing or having contact with contaminated water from lakes, swimming pools, hot tubs, oceans, or rivers.

-RWIs can be spread through use of swimming pools, hot tubs, splash parks, decorative fountains, lakes, rivers, and oceans.
+RWIs can be spread through use of swimming pools, water parks, hot tubs, splash pads, decorative fountains, lakes, rivers, and oceans.

 - E. coli O157:H7

 When people are ill with diarrhea, even a speck of their stool can contain millions of germs.
 Swimming while ill can easily contaminate the water – even if you don’t have an accident.
 Also, lakes and rivers can be contaminated by animal waste, sewage spills, and water runoff following rainfall.
 If someone swallows water that has been contaminated, he/she may become sick.

 Other non-diarrheal RWIs are caused by germs that live naturally in the environment (water, soil).
 If disinfectant is not adequately maintained at the appropriate levels in a pool or hot tub, these germs can increase to the point where they cause illness when swimmers breathe or have contact with the water.